human-ai-lab/TTSDS-ID-JP/README.md

 ### User Interface with Streamlit Example when Running Inference
 ![User Interface](images/ui.png)

-### Original and Generated Audio Waveform and Mel Spectogram Sample
+### Original and Generated Audio Waveform and Mel Spectrogram Sample
 ![Original and Generated Audio Waveform and Mel Spectogram](images/wavform_spec.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>